Connecshaun/scheduler/README.md

 ## Getting Started

-1. Install dependencies using the npm install command.
+1. Install dependencies using the "npm install" command.
 2. Start the web server using "npm start".
-The app will be served at http://localhost:8080/.
+The app will be served at http://localhost:8000/.
-3. Go to http://localhost:8080/ in your browser.
+3. Go to http://localhost:8000/ in your browser.

 ## Dependencies